sunriselayer/interliquid-sdk/whitepaper/whitepaper.md

 Merkle inclusion proof with the given state root is enough.

 However, proving it for iter access (all keys which match the designated key prefix) is not so easy.
-*Twin Nibble Tries* enables it while keeping the ZK friendliness.
+*Twin Radix Trees* enables it while keeping the ZK friendliness.

-### Twin Nibble Tries
+### Twin Radix Trees

-Twin Nibble Tries combines two tree components:
+Twin Radix Trees combines two tree components:

-- 8-bit-Radix Patricia Merkle Trie for state inclusion proof
+- 8-bit-Radix Sparse Merkle Tree for state inclusion proof
 - 8-bit-Radix Patricia Trie for key indexing to enable key prefix based iteration

 The state root is calculated by the following equation where $$h$$ is the hash function: